5 Exit Strategies for SMEs

 Management Buyouts

-In layman's terms, an MBO involves a company’s management team bringing together the financial resource to purchase all or part of the company.
+In layman's terms, an MBO involves a company’s management team bringing together the financial resources to purchase all or part of the company.

 Pros:

-You’ll have more control over the sale process and the next steps, than you would selling to a third-party.
+• You’ll have more control over the sale process and the next steps than you would sell to a third party.

-It’s a quicker transition as your handover won’t be as significant.
-Your teams will have a good understanding of the business management
+• It’s a quicker transition as your handover won’t be as significant.
+Your teams will have a good understanding of business management

 Cons: